 Achievement level Descriptor 0 The research question is not stated in either the introduction or on the title page or does not lend itself to a systematic investigation in an extended essay in the subject in which it is registered.
 1 The research question is stated in either the introduction or on the title page, but is not clearly expressed or is too broad in scope to be treated effectively within the word limit.
 2 The research question is clearly stated in either the introduction or on the title page and is sharply focused, making effective treatment possible within the word limit.

-Please be assured that examiners of the extended essay in Spanish are aware of this correction and will apply the criterion as indicated by the descriptor outlined here and not as stated in the Spanish version of the guide.
+Examiners of the extended essay in Spanish are aware of this correction and will apply the criterion as indicated by the descriptor outlined here.
+This error has now been corrected in the Spanish version of the guide.